prostojs/rewrite/README.md

 ### TEXT & HTML

-By default `ProstoRewrite` supports both: text and html modes and the same time.
+By default `ProstoRewrite` supports both: text and html modes at the same time.
 The default mode is controled by the [options](#options).

-If you want to switch to html mode in the middle of text file you can use the following instruction:
+If you want to switch to html mode in the middle of the text source you can use the following instruction:

 `//!@html-mode-on` or `#!@html-mode-on`